theonewhowritesthedocs/lwms-docs/docs/core_functions/receive.md

 ![Item No search modal](./img-receive/item_search_modal.png)

-You can select any item by clicking on it, which will close the modal and take you to the [](./) screen with that **item** already set.
+You can select any item by clicking on it, which will close the modal and take you back with that **item** already set.

 You can filter the list of **items** using the search box.